djquan/breath/README.md

     * Users can upload files to tasks.
 * Hand rolled authentication system for easy customization
 * Search
-   * Tasks can be searched by name or description.
+   * Tasks can be searched by name, tag name, or description.
    * Custom function in the Tasks collection to allow easier flexibility and customization.

 ##Upcoming features